htmlcsstoimage/docs/parameters/dl.md

 </a>
 ```

-This will download have the users browser download the image in jpg format.
+This will instruct the users browser to download the image in jpg format.